dbashford/mimosa/README.md

 ## Configuration

- I built the configuration to be self-documenting.
+ Mimosa's documentation is self-explanatory.
 The config file that comes bundled with the application contains all of the configurable options within the application and a brief explanation.
-The default config is entirely commented out as the defaults are built into Mimosa.
+If you stick with the default options, like using CoffeeScript, Handlebars, and SASS, the configuration will be entirely commented out as the defaults are built into Mimosa.

  To change something -- for instance to make it so you don't get notified via growl when your CSS meta-language (like SASS) compiles successfully -- uncomment the object structure that leads to the setting.
-In this case you'd uncomment compilers, css, and notifyOnSuccess, and change the setting to false.
+In this case you'd uncomment `compilers.css.notifyOnSuccess`, and change the setting to `false`.

- You can find the configuration [inside the skeleton directory](https://github.com/dbashford/mimosa/blob/master/lib/project/skeleton/mimosa-config.coffee).
+ You can find the configuration [inside the skeleton directory](https://github.com/dbashford/mimosa/blob/master/lib/skeleton/mimosa-config.coffee).

 ## Command Line Utilities